dylanpinn/MAT1830/lectures/lecture-02.tex.md

 So the greatest common divisor of $a - kb$ and $b$ is equal to the greatest common divisor of $a$ and $b$.

+## 2.5 The Euclidean algorithm works!

+We start with the precondition $m \geq n > 0$.
+Then the division theorem tells us there is a remainder $r < b$ when $a = m$ is divided by $b = n$.
+Repeating the process gives successively smaller remainders, and hence the algorithm eventually returns a value.